HUGOXBACA/Elapsed-time-from-timestamps/README.md

 # Elapsed time from timestamps

-Developed using datetime strptime() and a list of time formatted 'yyyy-mm-dd hh:mm;ss' You will need python3 and import datetime from datetime
+Developed using datetime strptime() from datetime and a list of time formatted 'yyyy-mm-dd hh:mm;ss' You will need python3 and import datetime from datetime